hardik402/docker/README.md

 > Note: Please append your corp key (small case) while creating images/containers

-## Task: Executing an image from docker hub
+## Task 1: Executing an image from docker hub

 1. To pull the `latest` tagged image from docker registry, execute the below command.